2023 Diamond Awards

-The Minnesota Twins today announced the recipients of the Diamond Awards, their annual awards for the 2022 season, based on voting conducted by the Twin Cities Chapter of the Baseball Writers Association of America and the Twins Community Fund Board of Directors.
-In addition, the Twins and the BBWAA announced plans for the 18th annual Diamond Awards, which will be held on Thursday, January 26, 2023 at The Depot Minneapolis and will benefit research, education and care in brain, nerve and muscle disorders at the University of Minnesota.
+The Minnesota Twins announced the recipients of the Diamond Awards, their annual awards for the 2023 season, based on voting conducted by the Twin Cities Chapter of the Baseball Writers Association of America and the Twins Community Fund Board of Directors.
+In addition, the Twins and the BBWAA announced plans for the 19th annual Diamond Awards, which will be held on Thursday, January 25, 2024 at The Armory in Minneapolis and will benefit research, education and care in brain, nerve and muscle disorders at the University of Minnesota.
 Since its inception in 2006, the event has raised nearly $4 million through a combination of corporate sponsorships and money raised through auction items.

-The 18th annual Diamond Awards will honor the 2022 BBWAA award recipients, as well as the winners of the Sherry Robertson Award (Matt Wallner) for Twins Minor League Player of the Year and the Jim Rantz Award (Louie Varland) for Twins Minor League Pitcher of the Year.
+The 19th annual Diamond Awards will honor the 2023 BBWAA award recipients, as well as the winners of the Sherry Robertson Award (Brooks Lee) for Twins Minor League Player of the Year and the Jim Rantz Award (Cory Lewis) for Twins Minor League Pitcher of the Year.
 All proceeds from the event will benefit the University of Minnesota’s innovative research and patient care focused on ALS (Lou Gehrig’s Disease), ataxia, muscular dystrophy, multiple sclerosis and Parkinson’s disease.
-For more information on the event visit diamondawards.umn.edu or call (612) 301-8305.
-More details on the event will be released as they become available.
+The 19th annual Diamond Awards will take place on Thursday, January 25, 2024 at The Armory in Minneapolis.
+For more information on the event visit diamondawards.umn.edu or call (612) 624-4897.